ahmedtobashahban21/Sentiment-analysis/README.md

+in the sentiment analysis task, we focus on the content of the sentence which means we ignore { URL, stop_words, special_characters} that's all is a preprocessing operation.

 for the first notebook 'IMDB_sentiment_analysis' :
 in this notebook, I used the logistic Regression model and Naive Bayes in the second one "fine-tune LLM for sentiment analysis" :